Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 ![covid19 databases](assets/10Share_starschema_db_info.png)

 That's it!
-You have now successfully subscribed to the Financial & Economic Essentials datasets from Cybersyn, which is updated daily with global financial data.
+You have now successfully subscribed to the Financial & Economic Essentials datasets from Cybersyn, which are updated daily with global financial data.
 Notice we didn't have to create databases, tables, views, or an ETL process.
 We simply searched for and accessed shared data from the Snowflake Data Marketplace.

-Positive
+> aside positive
+>
-To learn more about how to use the new worksheet interface, go to the [Snowsight Docs](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#using-snowsight).
+> To learn more about how to use the new worksheet interface, go to the [Snowsight Docs](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#using-snowsight).

 <!-- ------------------------ -->

-## Working with Queries, the Results Cache, & Cloning
+## Querying, the Results Cache, & Cloning

 Duration: 8